luis-caldas/authenter/README.md

 # Authenter

-Simple Haskell script to generate a authentication table
+Simple Haskell script to generate an authentication table